ward/run/_posts/2022-01-16-slovenia-trip.md

 precise view, but until told differently, we assume it was one.
 It is the cooler story after all.

 {% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210728_155919.webp' description='View from at or very near the top.
-This is the other side, not the side we went up by.' %}
+This is the other side of the mountain, not the side we went up by.' %}

-We got to the top eventually at 2050m.
+We got to the top eventually at 2050m of elevation.
 There was a couple sitting there enjoying the view.
 I overheard them and they were Belgian.
 Figures that you travel halfway across Europe and up a mountain only to find compatriots.
 I ignored them entirely, of course.
 We too enjoyed the views, took some pictures,